Ask any seasoned presenter and she’ll admit a simple truth. People don’t remember many details from a keynote, if at all.

 It has to be said.
 One thing you don’t want to do as an event planner is to promise people the future and then deliver a middle ages experience such as standing in line for three hours to get into the venue.
 One way to get around this problem of congestion is to use face recognition software which recognizes a person from a database of faces and responds with an immediate check-in, explains Cate Banfield of BCD Meetings & Events.

-Does this mean “goodbye queues, hello my friend” experience from now on?
+Does this mean a “goodbye queues, hello my friend” experience from now on?

 Not necessarily.
 But in some cases, the UX at events does get a much-needed boost.
 After all, you can only make a first impression once.